njonge-nathan/IP_WEEK4_HYPOTHESIS_TESTING_MORINGA_SCHOOL_NATHAN_NJONGE_DSC9_2021/README.md

 # HYPOTHESIS TESTING

 ## Deliverables
-A Report on Hypothesis testing.
+->A Report on Hypothesis testing.
-A Github repository containing your notebook
+->A Github repository containing your notebook

 ### a) Specifying the Data Analytic Question
 Given two randomly chosen Postal Codes, is the average number of Bluecars taken during weekdays different in the two Postal Codes?